-4.3.2.5 Hazardous Waste Accumulation Point
+4.3.4.5 Hazardous Waste Accumulation Point

-A hazardous waste accumulation point (HWAP) or container storage area will be established at the NVNC for handling containers of hazardous material and waste generated at the NVNC site.
-The HWAP will most likely consist of a 20-foot Conex box staged near the NVNC.
+A hazardous waste accumulation point (HWAP) or container storage area will be established for handling containers of hazardous material and waste generated at the NVNC site.
+The HWAP will most likely consist of a 20-foot Conex box staged near the barge landing area adjacent to the NVNC.
 The HWAP will serve as the central collection, identification, bulking, and secure storage point for any CON/HTRW encountered during the project.
 Waste materials will be packaged, labeled, and manifested in accordance with DOT (49 CFR 172-178) and RCRA (40 CFR 260-268) requirements.
-Staging areas associated with contaminants and contaminated materials will be sampled for confirmation to demonstrate that the sites are clean once field activities are completed.
-Staging areas will be documented in the field notebook and with a GPS; however, confirmation sampling will occur under a future CA.

-4.3.2.6 Packaging
+4.3.4.6 Packaging